Looking for things to do alone in Madrid?

 Best things to do in Madrid when you are alone.

-1. Sunset from a stunning garden followed by a Manzanilla with Mojama (What on earth is this?)
+1. Sunset from a local garden followed by a Manzanilla with Mojama (What on earth is this?)

 Also, after the sunset, explore the surroundings within the authentic neighborhood of La Latina, and don’t be shy – have a drink in a bar where locals meet every evening.